Tesla: A guide from the original Roadster to today

 Model X Plaid

 Those interested in the refreshed Model X will have to continue to wait, however, as the delivery times have been continually pushed throughout 2021.
-In fact, these models were originally scheduled to arrive in April of 2021, but both trims are now listed to deliver in January or February of 2022.
+In fact, these models were originally scheduled to arrive in April of 2021, but both trims were pushed to deliver in January or February of 2022.

 From the early years after Tesla’s inception, CEO Elon Musk was candid about the automaker’s goal of providing quality EVs most consumers could afford to drive.
 With 2016’s announcement of its Model 3 sedan, Tesla came one step closer to its goal of an EV at $35,000.